National Capitol Brewing Co

 Other Items:

-rabe_1887 Enlarge This is an advertisement from the 1887 book "Washington Hisorical sketches of the Capital City of our Country", by John P. Coffin.
+rabe_1887 This is an advertisement from the 1887 book "Washington Hisorical sketches of the Capital City of our Country", by John P. Coffin.
 The book says that Rabe was in the employ of G.W.
 Junnemann for 22 years, and that he partnered with Mr. Eisenminger and built he larger brewery located on D street between 14th & 15th SE in 1886.
 It said the capacity of the brewery in 1887 was 30,000 barrels per year.5

 1 Boyd's Directory for the District of Columbia (various years)